run-ai/docs/docs/Administrator/Cluster-Setup/Upgrading-Cluster-Install.md

+## Upgrade

-To upgrade a Run:AI cluster installation you must get a version number from Run:AI customer support.
-Then, run:
+To upgrade a Run:AI cluster installation run the following

     kubectl set image -n runai deployment/runai-operator \
-      runai-operator=gcr.io/run-ai-prod operator:NEW_VERSION
+      runai-operator=gcr.io/run-ai-prod/operator:<NEW_VERSION>

+Replace ``NEW_VERSION`` with a version number you receive from Run:AI customer support

 To verify that the upgrade has succeeded run:

     kubectl get pods -n runai

 and make sure that all pods are running or completed.

+## Find the current Run:AI version

+To find the current version of the Run:AI cluster, run:

+    kubectl get deployments -n runai runai-operator -o yaml | grep run-ai-prod/operator